 Is there any way for home sellers to estimate how fast your house will sell?
-In fact, there are a few real world predictors that can give you a guess on how on your home will last on the market.
-Review the guidelines below meant to help home sellers price your house right and know how long it will be on the market.
+In fact, there are a few real-world predictors that can give you a guess on how long your home will last on the market.
+Review PE Real Estate Solution guideline below to help home sellers price your house right and know the best way to sell your house fast.

-Take a look at the comparables in your area to get an estimated appraisal and then determine your goals.
+Take a look at the comparables in your area to get an estimated appraisal and determine your goals.
 Want a super speedy sale?
-Price it right at or a little below market value.
+Price is correct at or a little below market value.
 If you don’t care how long it takes to sell, aim for a higher price.

-Buyers look for houses in certain price ranges.
-If you are priced too high, your target group of buyers might miss your listing completely.
-Your house also might then be competing against well-priced houses in better condition, a bigger size or better location than yours.
+Buyers look for houses in specific price ranges.
+If you are priced too high, your target group of buyers might miss your listing altogether.
+Your home also might then be competing against well-priced houses in better condition, a bigger size or a better location than yours.
 Maybe even all three!
-Typically after an over-priced house sits on the market for a while, you will eventually have to reduce to get a sale.
+Typically after an overpriced home sits on the market for a while, you will eventually have to reduce to get a sale.

 House numerology is another way you can make your house appealing.
-Ending the list price in a 5 or a 9 is a good way to allow buyers to stay in their price range without giving up value.
+Ending the list price in a five or a 9 is an excellent way to allow buyers to stay in their price range without giving up value.

 Believe it or not, more than half of all listings end in the number 9.
-Ending the listing in a 5 is a way to bring it down a little bit so buyers feel like they are getting more value.
+Ending the listing in a 5 is a way to bring it down slightly, so buyers feel like they are getting more value.

 You can also look at the statistics for homes in your area to see how long they typically sit on the market to determine how fast yours will sell.
 Looking at the listing-to-selling-price ratio will also let you know which houses are moving in your area.